 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-What other drugs will affect Percocet 7.5/325 (acetaminophen and oxycodone)?
+What other drugs will affect Percocet 7.5/325?

+This list is not complete.
 Other drugs may interact with acetaminophen and oxycodone, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.
+Not all possible interactions are listed in this medication guide.

 More about Percocet 7.5/325 (acetaminophen / oxycodone)

 - During Pregnancy

 - Drug Interactions

 - En Español